aravindstalinkodepaka-commits/plastic-shredder-machine-design/README.md

 The shredded plastic is then discharged from the machine for further handling, recycling, or processing.

+## Project Demonstration

+A demonstration video of the Plastic Shredder Machine assembly and design is included in this repository.

 ## Main Components

 The major components of the machine include: